Los Angeles County Fair: History

-Events held during the Fair
+Fair events

 The Los Angeles County Fair offers visitors a number of rides as well as a variety of food and drinks available.
-Community days feature community heroes (senior, adult and youth), elected officials and high school marching bands from cities within the 15-mile radius of Fairplex.
+Community days feature community heroes (senior, adult and youth), elected officials and high school marching bands from cities within 15 miles of Fairplex.
 The May concert series feature singers, bands and entertainers perform during the evening.
 Until 2013, there was horse racing during the Los Angeles County Fair meet at the Fairplex Park.
 From 2014 to 2021, all races during the Los Angeles County Fair meet had been held at the Los Alamitos Race Course for two weeks (8 race days, Thursday–Sunday).
 Thereafter, those races are at Santa Anita Park.
 In early June, a theme for the fair is chosen by the Los Angeles County Fair Association for the upcoming year.

 In popular culture

 The county fair is played as a carnival in the HBO series Euphoria, however, the carnival is built outside the county fair.